County Cork—July 8, 2012

 He rose and held her close, as if she were a miracle.
 His older brother Brian had told him about the room that the police had found in Tim Maebry's castle, with the stark bed and chains and…accessories.
 Would that have been Avi's ultimate destination?
 Instead she was here.
 He could hold her and love her.
 On behalf of all of them, he sent a thank you up the chain of command.

-"You can't use me like that and then just leave, Rory Finnegan."
+"You can't use me like that and then just leave, Roric Finnegan."

 I remember our meeting like it just happened.
-It was the end of February.
+It was early March.
 I was talking to a friend before classes started and she walked by and said hello to him and smiled at me.
-She seemed to say "follow me," so I did.
+She seemed to say Follow me, so I did.
 Everybody else—strangers, friends and bullies—were pushed to the side in my mind.
 There was just this girl I had to know.
 She's one of those people who just make you feel good to be around her and when she loves you...it's incredible.

-I'm six feet with dark hair, a good smile, and a deep voice that Avi said was like honey.
+Six feet with dark hair, a good smile— I do okay.
+Avi said my deep voice was like honey.
 And she loved my blue eyes, almost as much as I love hers.
 They're so dark, they're almost black.
 They see and know everything, like how to make me her slave for life.

 "Bong," goes that bell, as I walk across the car park.
 I hate it.
 I guess it's fine for people in their offices during the day and homes at night, but I'm in this badly-insulated RV and I get no relief from the damn bells of Big Ben and the clock.
 It's just an hourly reminder that I have nowhere else to go.

-After my night of drunken disgrace, Brian took me out for a lot of sobering coffee and we talked about that.
+So after my night of drunken disgrace, Brian took me out for a lot of sobering coffee and we talked about that.
 He's a law student so he shut me up just before I could tell him about the castle visit.
-But he knows what a degenerative creep Tim is and he helped me to see that I couldn't stand not knowing what he was doing, if he was using any other young girls like he had my Avelina.
+But he knows what a sick creep Tim is and he helped me to see that I couldn't stand not knowing what he was doing, if he was using any other young girls like he had my Avelina.